 - more salt and pepper to taste

-- To thicken stew : Make a slurry with 2 Tablespoons flour (all purpose, gluten free or arrowroot powder)+ 3 tablespoons cool water
+- 2 Tablespoons flour (all-purpose, gluten-free, or arrowroot starch) + 3 tablespoons cool water

 - For the beef In a large zip-top bag, combine flour, salt, pepper, onion powder and Italian seasoning.
 Add beef and shake until well coated.